Skip to content

 The timestamp prefix means newer records naturally have larger IDs, improving both query performance and ordering.

-Hub uses PostgreSQL's JSONB type for flexible contextual data storage in the metadata field.
-This allows you to attach any custom attributes to your experience data without schema changes.
+Hub uses PostgreSQL’s JSONB type for flexible contextual data storage in the metadata field.
+This allows you to attach custom attributes to your feedback records without schema changes.

 {